Carbohydrates are one of the basic food groups. This category of foods includes sugars, starches, and fiber.

-Also, many refined foods, such as white flour, sugar, and white rice, lack B vitamins and other important nutrients unless they are marked "enriched."
-It is healthiest to get carbohydrates, vitamins, and other nutrients in as natural a form as possible -- for example, from fruit instead of table sugar.
+Also, many processed and refined foods, such as white flour, sugar, and white rice, lack B vitamins and other important nutrients unless they are marked "enriched."
+It is healthiest to eat carbohydrates, vitamins, and other nutrients in the most natural form possible -- for example, from fruit instead of table sugar.

-Most people should get between 40% and 60% of total calories from carbohydrates, preferably from complex carbohydrates (starches) and natural sugars.
-Complex carbohydrates provide calories, vitamins, minerals, and fiber.
+Most people should get between 40 to 60% of their total daily calories from carbohydrates.
+It is best to get most of these calories from complex carbohydrates (starches) and natural sugars.
+In addition to calories, complex carbohydrates provide vitamins, minerals, and fiber.

 For information about how many servings are recommended, see the article on the food guide plate.

-Here is a sample 2,000 calorie menu, of which 50 - 60% of the total calories are from carbohydrates:
+Here is a sample 2,000 calorie menu that contains 50 to 60% of its total calories from carbohydrates: